RaVeR76/The-Kicks-Fix/testing.md

 #### User Story : I want to be able to login and logout with ease

 #### **Test**
+The folowing tests are listed below that I complied and carried out :

 - Click on the *sign up* link and make sure it takes the user to registration page (so if the user has NOT registered before)
- - Click on the Login link
+- Click on the Login link in Account dropdown
- - Click on Logout
+- Click on Logout link in Account dropdown
-   - Try to Loggin in with empty input fields
+- Try to Login in with empty input fields
 - Click on Forgot Password link
-     - Try to Loggin in with incorrect credentials
+- Try to Login in with incorrect credentials

-  - Try to Loggin in with an incorrect password
+- Try to Login in with an incorrect password
-    - Try to Loggin in with the wrong email address
+- Try to Lggin in with the wrong email address

 #### **Results**

-  - Login page with login form is displayed
-   - When Successfully logged into account success message is displayed
-    - When the logout link is clicked, the user is transferred to Home Page and a success message is displayed
+For some reason the reset password isn't working.
+I can follow the reset password instructions but NO EMAIL arrives with a link for the user to reset the password.
+I've tried looking into it breifly but I will if I have time at the end, if not it will have to be put down as a BUG at this late stage.
+Everything else works but this has annoyed me a little.

 #### **Verdict**
+All in all, everything works well apart from the Allauth reset password logic isn't sending an email, for the user to reset their password by clicking the link.